DataSF/draft-publishing-standards/addresses.md

 Below are components of an address.
  - not all addresses will have all components
  - make sure the individual components of an address comply with the guidance below
- - you can publish addresses as either single strings or break into separate fields; provide this information in your data dictionary
+ - you can publish addresses as either single strings or break into separate fields; provide this information in your data dictionary and be consistent

 | Component Name | Data Type | Definition | Valid Values |
 | :--- | :--- | :--- | :--- |